Wood Burning stove FAQ

 Does my chimney need sweeping before an install?

-In most cases yes.
-If your chimney hasn’t been used and its clear of soot and debris it may be possible to pass on sweeping but it will still need a visual inspection.
+Yes.
+If your chimney hasn’t been used and its clear of soot and creosote it may be possible to pass on sweeping but it will still need a visual inspection.
+Once a liner is installed the flue itself can no longer be swept so it should be done for peace of mind.
+We include a free chimney sweep as part of our installation.

 Do I need a liner?